Meet the Owners of the Company:

 Matt received his Masters in International Trade and Development and BS in Business Administration from Oklahoma State University.

 Cole served as an Empowered Official for over fifteen (15) years as well as worked in other business disciplines including international contracts, business development, program management and international sustainment strategies.
-Prior to his work in the defense industry, Cole spent over several years with an international Customs Broker / Freight Forwarder in the US and abroad
+Prior to his work in the defense industry, Cole spent several years with an international Customs Broker / Freight Forwarder in the US and abroad

 Cole holds a Bachelor of Science (1986) and a Master of Business Administration (with distinction, 2000)